kcsry/infotv/README.md

     slides (useful for room-specific schedule displays)
   * `?deck=deckname` -- show slides from deck `deckname` instead of default deck
-* Setting the environment variable `INFOTV_STYLE` to something other than the implicit "desucon" makes the Webpack build process read styles from another `styles/...` subdirectory when creating the bundle.

 Settings
 --------